What is the male guardianship rule?

 2018 crackdown and arrests of women activists

-Crown Prince Mohammed Bin Salman (MBS) was considered nationally and internationally as a reformer for his initial attempts to provide more rights to women.
-Under his leadership, the requirement of male guardian’s permissions was waved off from public services and Saudi Arabia officially lifted the ban on driving for women in June 2018.
+Nationally and internationally people started considering Crown Prince Mohammed Bin Salman (MBS) as a reformer of women’s rights.
+Under his leadership, the requirement of male guardian’s permissions was waved off from public services.
+Saudi Arabia officially lifted the ban on driving for women in June 2018.
 But quite ironically, the rampant arrest of women’s rights activists just before the driving ban was lifted, shocked the world.
 Loujain al-Hathloul was one of the most prominent voices in the movement.
 She and the other activists were accused of treason and collusion with foreign governments.
-Experts think even though the crown prince MBS has taken some reformers actions and modern outlooks, activists are feeling more threatened and freedom of speech was never abused so much before.
+Experts think even though the crown prince MBS took some reformers actions and modern outlooks, activists are feeling more threatened and freedom of speech was never abused so much before.
 Murder of Washington Post journalist Jamal Khashoggi, torture and violation of detained women rights activists finally alerted the International community again the rising leader of Saudi Arabia.

 Last year, Saudi Arabia once again landed on the “Ranking of Freedom of the Press” published annually by, as one of the worst places for freedom of the press, coming in at 169 out of a total of 180.
 It is also one of the five countries detaining the highest number of journalists.